 Preventing Varicose Veins

 When you are sitting, whether at work or relaxing at home, keep your legs elevated.
 This helps keep the blood from backing up in your veins.
 If you work in an office, make sure to take frequent breaks that allow you to get up and stretch your legs.
-Setting up a standing desk will mean you can continue to work, whether you are sitting or not.
+Setting up a standing desk will mean you can continue to work whether you are sitting.

-If varicose veins are a chronic problem, your doctor may recommend you avoid tight clothing, as well.
-Compression stockings provide support to the veins, squeezing the legs and forcing blood to move more efficiently.
+If varicose veins are a chronic problem, your doctor may also recommend you avoid tight clothing.
+Compression stockings support the veins, squeezing the legs and forcing blood to move more efficiently.

 The most effective treatment plan will be a combination of approaches.
 From testing to home care, the South Jersey vein doctors can help you get rid of varicose veins.